 Raising chickens can be a lot of fun, and they could provide you with plenty of tasty eggs for your breakfast.
 One of the most common questions we get from new chicken owners is how frequently their chicken will lay eggs.
-The short answer is several times a week, but it can vary significantly.
+The short answer is that chicken lay eggs several times a week, but it can vary significantly.
 Keep reading while we look at what factors determine when your chicken lays eggs and how many you can expect to help you be better informed.

-Factors That Affect How Often Chickens Lay Eggs
+The 4 Factors That Affect How Often Chickens Lay Eggs

 Easily the biggest factor determining how often your chicken will lay eggs is the breed.
 Some chickens are more inclined to lay eggs, like the Rhode Island Red, which can lay eggs five or six times a week.
 In contrast, Silkie and Bantam chickens produce eggs only three or four times per week.
 Other chickens that lay eggs frequently include the Ameraucana, Barred Plymouth Rock, Dominique, Leghorn, and Partridge Rock chickens that all lay eggs more than four times per week; it will provide you with more food than you can eat.